On the Hardness of Energy Minimisation for Crystal Structure Prediction: Bounded number of species with Buckingham-Coulomb potential

 \section{Bounded number of species with Buckingham-Coulomb potential}

-In Section \ref{sec:kcr} NP-Hardness was shown for the case that there was an unbounded number of species, and NP-completeness in the case that there is a bounded number of charges.
-This will now be strengthened by considering instances with only two unique species.
-Only the Buckingham-Coulomb potential function with charges of $\pm 1$ will be considered in this section.
-All three problems will again be considered, noting that for charges of $\pm 1$ \kcr is equivalent to \minkcr.
-NP-Hardness will be shown by a reduction from \textsc{independent-set} on penny graphs adapting it to the Euclidean settings of crystal graph of ions within a unit cell.
-The Independent Set problem, denoted \textsc{independent-set}, takes as input a graph, $G$, and a natural number $k$.
+In Section \ref{sec:kcr} NP-Hardness was shown for the case that there was an unbounded number of species, and NP-completeness in the case that there is a bounded number of charge values.
+This is strengthened by considering instances with only two unique species.
+Only the Buckingham-Coulomb potential function with charges of $\pm 1$ is considered in this section.
+All three problems are again considered, noting that for charges of $\pm 1$ \kcr is equivalent to \minkcr.
+NP-Hardness is shown by a reduction from Independent Set problem denoted \textsc{independent-set}, on penny graphs - adapting it to the Euclidean settings of a crystal graph of ions within a unit cell.
+The Independent Set problem takes as input a graph, $G$, and a natural number $k$.
 The goal is to find an \emph{independent set}, i.e. a set of vertices such that no two are adjacent, of size $k$ in $G$, or report that one does not exist.
-Penny graphs are the class of graphs where each vertex may be drawn as a unit circle such that no two circles overlap, and an edge between two vertices exist if and only if the corresponding circles are tangent, i.e. they intersect at only a single point.
+A \emph{Penny graph} is a graph where each vertex may be drawn as a unit circle such that no two circles overlap, and an edge between two vertices exists if and only if the corresponding circles are tangent, i.e. they intersect at only a single point.
 Finding an independent set on this class of graphs was shown to be NP-Hard by Cerioli et al. \cite{ITA_2011__45_3_331_0}.
-The NP-Hardness result for this problem comes from a reduction from max-degree 3 Planar Vertex cover, which was shown to be NP-Complete by Garey and Johnson \cite{doi:10.1137/0132071}.
+The NP-Hardness result for this problem is shown by a reduction from \textsc{max-degree 3 planar vertex cover}, shown to be NP-Complete by Garey and Johnson \cite{doi:10.1137/0132071}.

-{\bf Construction of the \kcr instance:} Starting with an instance of \textsc{independent-set} on a maximum degree 3 planar graph, containing the graph and a natural number $k$ an instance of \kcr is created as follows.
-Using Theorem 1.2 from Cerioli et al. to create a new penny graph realisation, $G$, and a new natural number $k$.
-The class of graphs created by this process will be denoted as the \emph{long orthogonal penny graphs}.
-For the realisation the radius of each circle is chosen as $\frac{n}{2}$.
+{\bf Construction of the \kcr instance:} Let $I = (G,k)$ be an instance of \textsc{independent-set} where $G = (V,E)$ is a planar graph with a maximum degree of $3$ and $k \in \mathbb{N}$ is the size of the target independent set.
+An instance of \kcr is created as follows.
+Using Theorem 1.2 from Cerioli et al. create a new penny graph realisation, $G'$, and a new natural number $k$.
+The class of graphs created by this process is denoted as the \emph{long orthogonal penny graphs}.
+The radius of each circle for $G'$ is chosen as $\frac{n}{2}$.